Magic Knight Rayearth: Theme songs

-Media Blasters' early English DVD release used "Rarabai ~ Yasashiku Dakasete ~" as the ending for Magic Knight Rayearth 2 episodes 23-29.
+Media Blasters' early English DVD release used "Lullaby ~ Yasashiku Dakasete ~" as the ending for Magic Knight Rayearth 2 episodes 23–29, due to licensing issues.
 The original ending from episodes 23-29 was included as an extra on the early DVDs, and was only in Japanese, this again was eventually rectified in the remastered sets, in which, like the openings the dubbed endings were removed meaning all three endings were left intact.

-In the early English releases of the TV series, Sandy Fox sang both the opening and the ending themes in the English dubbed version.
+In the early English releases of the TV series, Sandy Fox sang both the available opening and ending themes in the English dubbed version.